Lunarmask/ecto_ulid_sandbox/README.md

 - https://github.com/andrielfn/pg-ulid -- (PostgreSQL ULID Extension)

-- https://github.com/ibarchenkov/cubecto -- (Postgrex.Extension -- Used as reference to make one for the pg-ulid extension)
+- https://github.com/ibarchenkov/cubecto -- (Postgrex.Extension -- Used as reference to make the pg-ulid extension)

 - https://github.com/woylie/ecto_ulid -- (Elixir Ecto Type -- needed to be modified to be used with the pg-ulid extension)